Our partners network

 Hannes Munzinger (Süddeutsche Zeitung)

-Bastian Obermayer (Süddeutsche Zeitung – director of Forbidden Stories)
+Bastian Obermayer (Süddeutsche Zeitung – General secretary of Forbidden Stories)

 Bastian Obermayer is a 2017 Pulitzer Prize winner, the Deputy Head of the investigative unit of Süddeutsche Zeitung, and a member of the ICIJ.
 He was the first person contacted by the anonymous whistleblower of the Panama Papers.
 With the ICIJ and 400 journalists from nearly 80 countries, he broke the story about the leak.
 His book about the Panama Papers, an international bestseller, has been translated in 15 languages.
 Obermayer previously worked on the OffshoreLeaks, LuxembourgLeaks, ChinaLeaks and SwissLeaks collaborative investigations and won numerous German and international awards.